FieryCod/holy-lambda/docs/faq.md

 # (FAQ) Frequently Asked Questions

 ## What is native backend?
-   Native runtime is GraalVM native-image compiled version of AWS Custom Runtime.
+   Native backend/runtime is GraalVM native-image compiled version of AWS Custom Runtime.
 Native runtime is entirely written in Clojure and upon `hl:native:executable` packed with the user code.

    The output artifact of this operation is `zip` which can be deployed with any of the available deployment tools.